glenniewennie/Route360/Route360/README.md

     5. Now in the Xcode file viewer select the root folder for the project (it has a blue icon next to it).
     6. Using the tabs at the top of the window select "Signing & Capabilities" to the right of "General".
     7. Select a "Personal Team".
         a.
-If no team is listed, select "Add an Account" and sign in using your Apple ID account.
-Then select the new Personal Team.
+If no team is listed, select "Add an Account" and sign in using your Apple ID.
+Then select the newly created Personal Team.
     8. Now on the same page choose a "Bundle Identifier".
         a.
 This can be any phrase that has not been taken yet (e.g. Lastname-Route360).
 Then press the return key to confirm it is valid.
     9. Now select Product -> Scheme -> Edit Scheme.
         a.
 On the prompt that comes up select the "Run" tab on the left and the "Options" tab in the center.
 Then set the "Default Location" to None.
                 i.
-This will ensure that the app uses the onboard GPS instead of the spoofed GPS location used by the simulator.
+This will ensure that the app uses the onboard GPS of your phone instead of the spoofed GPS location used by the simulator.
-    9. Now in the menu bar select Product -> Run
+    10. Now in the menu bar select Product -> Run
+    11. When prompted on your Mac, enter you password and select "Always Allow"
+    12. If a prompt comes up on your iPhone regarding an unknown developer select Cancel.
+In Xcode a warning will pop up as well, this can be dismissed.
-    10. On your iPhone, go to the Settings app and select General -> VPN & Device Management.
+    13. On your iPhone, go to the Settings app and select General -> VPN & Device Management.
 Select the listing that starts with "Apple Development:".
 Now tap Trust and confirm if necessary.
-    11. Now go back to Xcode and in the menu bar select Product -> Run.
+    14. Now go back to Xcode and in the menu bar select Product -> Run.
         a.
 After a few moments, the app Route360 will install and launch on your iPhone.

 How to Use Route360:

 Route360 is an app designed to generate a running route of a specified distance using either your current location or a desired starting location.
 This section will be broken into categories by functionality.
-We will work our way from right to left across the UI and end with a few general comments.
+We will work our way from left to right across the UI and end with a few general comments.

 1. Generate Running Route from Current Location:
     a.
 Select the location arrow in the top left of the UI.